xcheng85/tennis-shop-app/README.md

 # child routes for domain module: racquets
 touch racquets-routing.module.ts
 # add meta-reducer for logging ngrx events
 # use createFeature to simplify
 ```

+## Events outside ngrx actions

+### native html events
+ fromEvent function from RxJS we can easily build up an observable stream of window resizing events.